-Set up in 2012, the UMR1213 Herbivores is a joint research unit between
+Set up in 2012, the UMR Herbivores is a joint research unit between:

 We conduct research on cattle and sheep, and their production systems in the context of climatic hazards and global warming.
-We mobilise our strong expertise on CH4 emissions, animal welfare, feeds value, and product qualities.
-We build on this expertise to address:
+We mobilise our strong expertise on feeds value, quality of meat and dairy products, animal welfare and metane emissions to address:

-- The construction and prediction of sensorial and nutritional qualities of meat, milk, and cheese, with studies on extrinsic and intrinsic determinants as well as biomarkers of qualities,
+- Construction, evaluation and prediction of sensory and nutritional qualities of meat, milk and cheese, with studies on extrinsic and intrinsic determinants as well as biomarkers of qualities,

 - Agroecology, to integrate natural processes in the design of productive and balanced systems,